lenovo/Intelligent-network-controller/README.md

 # Welcome to Lenovo's Thinkagile Network Controller (TNC)

-Lenovo’s SDN Controller is available to address the challenges faced by both IT departments and telco providers in building an intelligent network that can adopt to new business requirements.
+Lenovo’s Network Controller is available to address the challenges faced by both IT departments and telco providers in building an intelligent network that can adopt to new business requirements.
 TNC is a Software Defined Network (SDN) controller built on [OpenContrail](http://www.opencontrail.org/) which demonstrates Lenovo’s commitment to open solutions while providing quality customer experiences.

 __ThinkAgile Network Controller Features:__